Luko135/CMS__School_Project/README.md

 -install node js veresion 16._._ or higher.
 -download repository
--in repository Folder run command
+-in repository Folder run command `npm install` or `npm i` -after downloading all packages run command `npm start`

 ## Extensions we used: